xrdocs/cloud-scale-networking/_tutorials/2017-08-03-understanding-ncs5500-resources-s01e02.md

 </pre>
 </div>

-Only 261k /23 prefixes are creating a saturation (we removed the error messages reporting that extra entries have not been programmed in hardware because the LPM capacity is exceeded).
+Only 261k IPv4/23 prefixes out of the 300k were programmed then we reached the max of the memory capacity (we removed the error messages reporting that extra entries have not been programmed in hardware because the LPM capacity is exceeded).

 Let's enable the Internet-optimized profiles (and reload).

 This time, the 300,000 IPv4/23 will be split in two, making 600,000 IPv4/24 that will be moved to the LEM:

 <div class="highlighter-rouge">